 You can request your next appointment with us online!

-Millennium Eye Center has the most advanced diagnostic testing equipments to ensure our patients receive the most thorough and complete eye exam possible.
+Millennium Eye Center offers the most advanced diagnostic testing to ensure our patients receive the most thorough and complete eye exam possible.

 Our team is ready to answer any question that you might have about your eye health.
 The following diagnostics are just some of the tests you’ll receive during your annual eye exam.
 Click HERE to schedule your exam or call us today at 407-292-9812!

 This instrument uses ultrasound to measure corneal thickness.
 Measurements of the cornea are significant in determining if you are a candidate for refractive laser surgery.
 Additionally, thin corneas can lead to falsely low pressure readings and thick corneas can lead to falsely high pressure readings.
 This test is done just once to create a baseline for future testing.
 Pachymetry may be needed if you are being considered for refractive corneal surgery or possibly glaucoma.
 The Oculus PARK 1® combines a non-contact pachymeter, auto-refractometer and keratometer in one unit.
 In addition to the objective refraction, the keratometer values and the pachymetry can be determined with precision in a matter of seconds with the PARK 1®

 Your visual field is the area you are able to see in front of you without moving your eyes, including your side vision.
 There are several different methods of testing the visual field.
 Using a few different methods of testing, your vision is “mapped” to determine what you see at the edges (periphery) of your visual field.
 This helps to diagnose several conditions.
 The patient sits in front of a concave dome with a target in the center.
 The eye that is not being tested is covered.
 A button is provided to the patient to be used during the exam.
 The patient is asked to focus on the target at the center.
 The computer shines lights (of varying intensity) on the inside dome and the patient clicks the button when a light is seen.
 The computer automatically maps and calculates the visual field.